 The leaves are moving frames, giving Leo’s camera a window – into pieces of lives, and me into my own.

 The camera returns, over and over, to the fallen leaves, a blanket over the world, as we knew it in summer – a signal of change, a sign of soft passage.

 Leo’s voice carries me along: “We enter the woods between the branches, we enter a community of leaves.
 Contact of eyes has sent us on squirreled paths of ground and air; our travel is by the image, our travel is with the eyes, through the many avenues of the landscape.”

 My own life has varying levels and layers of terrain that I move through.
 Look.
 That’s what Leo tells me.
 If I look at what came before, I will know now how to choose.
 This is the journey of many.
-This is my journey now.
+And, this is my journey now.

-Discovery In A Landscape takes me into blue sky and a tree with maple leaves of white/beige tones.
-The camera moves spinning through branches and back through more leaves, this time pink/white/green.
+Discovery In A Landscape takes me into the blue sky and a tree with maple leaves of white/beige tones.
+The camera moves, spinning through branches and back through more leaves, this time pink/white/green.
 Everything undergoes change.

 A foot, not noticing/oblivious to what the camera sees, takes a step, and the leaves crackle under its weight.
 A caterpillar crawls, moving beneath the leaves, burrowing; more interested in what is underneath than the people walking fast, too fast, not stopping to see.